david-sauvage/clean-architecture-summary/README.md

 Decoupling, independent development and deployment are fallacies when facing cross cutting concerns.
 A service can be surrounded by architectural boundary or composed of several components separated by such boundaries.

+**28) The test boundary**

+Tests are part of the system.
+You have to design for testability or you will end up with a fragile and difficult to maintain test suite.
+For example, it's a bad idea to test your business rules through UI.
+When you'll change your UI, all the test will fail, that makes your system hard to change.